putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 “Affirmative.
 I do read.
 Over,” the voice replied calmly.

 The lieutenant couldn’t believe his good fortune.
-“Hold this channel open and fucking listen!
+“Hold this channel open and listen!
 I need you to come get me!
 Do you read?
 Come get me!
 Come get me now!”

 FD-472 thought for a moment.
 He couldn’t be sure it really was the lieutenant.
 It could be a Rebel trick.
 It most likely was a Rebel trick.
 They never did like a fair fight.